Information for International Applicants

 Summer Institute for the Study of East Central and Southeastern Europe (SISECSE)

-In partnership with the Centre for Advanced Study Sofia (CAS), the Summer Institute for the Study of East Central and Southeastern Europe (SISECSE) enables scholars to undertake local fieldwork and research in Bulgaria and engage in interdisciplinary discussions.
-In 2023, 2024, and 2025, ACLS and CAS will convene leading scholars from Eastern Europe and North America for a two-week residency in Blagoevgrad, Bulgaria.
+In partnership with the Centre for Advanced Study Sofia (CAS), ACLS enables scholars to undertake research, writing, and local fieldwork in Bulgaria and engage in interdisciplinary discussions during the Summer Institute for the Study of East Central and Southeastern Europe (SISECSE).
+From 2023-2025, ACLS and CAS convened leading scholars from Eastern Europe and North America for a two-week residency in Blagoevgrad, Bulgaria.
+With renewed support from Carl and Betty Pforzheimer, SISECSE will continue in 2026 and 2027.